ronamosa/ronamosa.github.io/website/docs/engineer/AWS/AWS-CICD-ECS-1.md

 sh: /opt/aws/bin/cfn-signal: No such file or directory
 ```

 Woops.
-Looks like the userdata didn't install it!
+Looks like the `UserData` didn't install it!

 Install (manually)